Acta Scientific Clinical Case Reports

 General examination

-Patient was examined in a well lit room after taking due consent.
-After adequate exposure She was well oriented to time, place and person.
+Patient was examined in a well lit room after taking due consent. she was well oriented to time, place and person.

 Patient is moderately built and moderately nourished.